CONSIDERING ALL STAKEHOLDERS

 Our fabric and component suppliers are an additional factor

-PUMA is training suppliers on resource efficiency practices.
-We have also started to look beyond our Tier-1 suppliers and are collecting environmental data beyond them.
+PUMA is training suppliers on resource efficiency practices, for example with the IFC groups Partnership for Cleaner Textiles Program in Bangladesh.
+We have also started to look beyond our direct suppliers and work with our main material and component suppliers.

 The greatest impact compared to the other categories is caused by carbon emissions